learn-co-curriculum/dsc-quiz-data-viz/README.md

+?: Question 2

-?: What kind of plot(s) would you use to examine the distribution of a numeric variable?
+What kind of plot(s) would you use to examine the distribution of a numeric variable?

 [ ] Scatter plot
 [X] Boxplot